daffavcd/CryptocurrencyWatcher/README.md

 This Project is one of my project during Front-end & Back-end web batch class.

 - just run npm install

-i'm using free API from https://www.coinapi.io, so please don't refresh it to much :) every time the page is refreshed, its requires 10 request for calculating the rate comparassion.
+- uncomment on primary.js line 63 for activate the rate comparison i'm using free API from https://www.coinapi.io, so please don't refresh it to much :) every time the page is refreshed, its requires 10 request for calculating the rate comparison.